UK Data Service data catalogue record for:

 In January 2008, a set of core questions was introduced within three ONS surveys in the General Lifestyle Survey, Living Costs and Food Survey, and the Opinions and Lifestyle Survey.
 In April 2008 the IHS core questions were also introduced on the English Housing Survey, bringing the family of modules on the IHS up to four.
 The IHS dataset for 2008-2009 was used as a pilot for the concept, developing the systems and designing the weighting methodology.
 The IHS data for that period have not been published as they do not provide better quality information than that within existing surveys.
 Hence, the earliest IHS data currently available cover 2009-2010.
 In April 2009 the IHS core questions were introduced on the Labour Force Survey (LFS) and Annual Population Survey (APS) questionnaires and from June 2009 the Life Opportunities Survey (LOS, which also ran from 2009-2014) was included in the IHS family of modules.
 With the inclusion of these new surveys the IHS became complete, with an achieved annual sample size of approximately 450,000 individuals from interviews undertaken in Great Britain and Northern Ireland.
 Therefore, the first IHS dataset released covers the period April 2009-March 2010, starting the IHS data series from the point that all surveys were included.
 The large sample size and UK-wide coverage meant that various geographical breakdowns were possible in the IHS, and it is possible to use a geographical hierarchy to drill down to lower level detail within an area.
 The IHS also contained data collected from the following surveys: General Lifestyle Survey; Living Costs and Food Survey; Opinions and Lifestyle Survey; English Housing Survey; Labour Force Survey; Annual Population Survey; and Life Opportunities Survey.
 All questions had been removed from the component surveys by 2014 and the IHS closed that year.
 Further information is available from the ONS Integrated Household Survey (Experimental statistics): January to December 2014 webpage.

-Available IHS data: End User Licence and Special Licence IHS
+Available IHS data: End User Licence and Secure Access

-Users should note that there are two versions of each IHS study.
-One is available under the standard End User Licence (EUL) agreement, and the other is a Special Licence (SL) version.
-The SL version contains more detailed variables relating to age, age of youngest dependent child, country of birth, family unit type, household and household reference person, industry class, sub-class and division, month left last job, cohabitation, country of residence history, multiple households at address, nationality, New Deal training types, National Statistics Socio-Economic Classification (NS-SEC) long version, qualifications, household relationships, minor Standard Occupational Classification (SOC) groups, sexual identity, training and working age.
+Users should note that there are two versions of the IHS.
+One is available under the standard End User Licence (EUL) agreement, and the other is a Secure Access version (SN 8075).
+The Secure Access version contains more detailed variables relating to age, age of youngest dependent child, country of birth, family unit type, household and household reference person, industry class, sub-class and division, month left last job, cohabitation, country of residence history, multiple households at address, nationality, New Deal training types, National Statistics Socio-Economic Classification (NS-SEC) long version, qualifications, household relationships, minor Standard Occupational Classification (SOC) groups, sexual identity, training and working age.
 The more detailed geographic variables present include county, unitary/local authority, Nomenclature of Territorial Units for Statistics 2 (NUTS2) and NUTS3 regions and Training and Enterprise Councils (TECs).
-Users should note that the user guide also mentions variables that are not included in either the EUL or SL datasets held at the Archive.
+Users should note that the user guide also mentions variables that are not included in either the EUL or Secure Access datasets held at the Archive.

 The EUL version contains less detailed variables.
 For example, the lowest geography available is Government Office Region, only major (3-digit) SOC groups are included for main, second and last job, and only industry sector for main, second and last job.
-Users are advised to first obtain the standard EUL version of the data to see if they are sufficient for their research requirements.
+Users are advised to first obtain the standard EUL version of the data before making an application for the Secure Access version to see if they are sufficient for their research requirements.

 |The SL version of the IHS April 2009 - March 2010 is available under SN 6585.